fgrehm/vagrant-cachier/docs/usage.md

 This is the easiest way to get started with plugin.
 By adding the code below to your `Vagrantfile` you can enable automatic detection of supported cache _buckets_.
-It is a good practise to wrap plugin specific configuration with `has_plugin?` checks so the user's Vagrantfiles do not break if plugin is uninstalled or Vagrantfile shared with people not having the plugin installed.
+It is a good practice to wrap plugin specific configuration with `has_plugin?` checks so the user's Vagrantfiles do not break if vagrant-cachier is uninstalled or the Vagrantfile is shared with people that do not have the plugin installed.

 ```ruby
 Vagrant.configure("2") do |config|